 The main difference between a Herbst appliance and headgear is that the Herbst appliance is securely fastened to your child’s teeth, while headgear is removable.
 To be truly effective, headgear must be worn between 12 and 16 hours per day, which often poses a problem with patients who don’t like to keep it on that long.
 Since the Herbst appliance is not removable, you won’t need to keep track of how many hours per day your child wears it.

 Another difference is aesthetics.
 Headgear is bulky, made of metal hooks or a facebow, and straps or a head cap to anchor the headgear to the back of the head or neck.
 A Herbst appliance is a much more discreet option: it may be visible when your child laughs or speaks, but it is far less obvious than headgear.

 Adjusting to a Herbst Appliance

-Muscle Tenderness – When your child first gets his or her Herbst appliance, there may be some overall muscle tenderness and soreness of the teeth.
-As your child's mouth adapts to the appliance, the soreness should fade.
+Muscle Tenderness – When your child first gets his or her Herbst appliance, there will likely be some overall muscle tenderness and soreness of the teeth.
+As your child’s mouth adapts to the appliance, the soreness should fade.

 Diet – Eating softer food will help with any muscle soreness, especially after the first week or two after getting the appliance.
-It is also important to eliminate sticky foods, like candy and gum, or hard, crunchy food, which can damage the appliance and lengthen treatment time.
+It is also important to eliminate sticky foods, like candy and gum, or hard, crunchy food, which can damage the appliance and extend the overall treatment time.